NatalieKilhamn/3d6constitution/docs/corpus/5_combat.md

 The specific effect of driving one's foe back was used extensively in the fight against the giant pelicans in the [Sky-Blind Spire](http://blog.trilemma.com/2016/04/the-sky-blind-spire.html).
 One extra success let the character drive a pelican slightly backwards; two successes were required to drive them out a window.
 Once outside, only one pelican could attack in through the window, forcing another to hover behind it without acting, while two humans could attack the one sticking its head in.

-In the Overgrown Cathedral, a dire monkey was fighting Scout and Anka attacked it, scoring an extra success.
-This drove the monkey back just enough that Anka could position themselves between the monkey and Scout—the monkey would have had to maneauver somehow to keep attacking Scout.
+In the Overgrown Cathedral, Scout was fighting a dire monkey and Kettu joined in, scoring an extra success on their attack on the monkey.
+This drove the monkey back just enough that Kettu could position themselves between the monkey and Scout (defending the weaker Scout).
 </details><br/>

 5.20 Four extra degrees of success on an attack roll (i.e. beating the AC by 20) can be used to score a direct hit, bypassing the opponents hit points.